 Risk Preference

 Most risk tolerance measures measure risk preference, and most literature supports this component being critical to overall investor personality.
 This factor refers to a general preference for and experience with a certain level of risk in one’s portfolio.
-Side note: the trouble with only measuring this factor in risk tolerance is that many clients unfamiliar with investing don’t really understand what “different levels of risk” even means.
+Side note: the trouble with only measuring this factor in a risk tolerance questionnaire is that novice investors may not understand what “different levels of risk” means.

 Volatility Composure

 Investors differ in how they experience fear, anxiety, or worry.
 Volatility composure is the emotional side of investing.
-This personality factor is closely related to The Big Five factor of Neuroticism (or its polar opposite, Emotional Stability).
+This personality factor is closely related to The Big Five personality factor of Neuroticism (or its polar opposite, Emotional Stability).
 This factor refers to an investor’s ability to emotionally manage declines in the value of investments or the market in general.
+This factor can help identify which clients may be prone to cognitive biases (e.g., herd mentality).

 Investor Confidence